Unsupervised Learning of Neurosymbolic Encoders: Abstract

 \section{Abstract}

-We present a framework for the unsupervised learning of neurosymbolic encoders, i.e., encoders obtained by composing neural networks with symbolic programs from a domain-specific language.
-Such a framework can naturally incorporate symbolic expert knowledge into the learning process and lead to more interpretable and factorized latent representations than fully neural encoders.
-Also, models learned this way can have downstream impact, as many analysis workflows can benefit from having clean programmatic descriptions.
-We ground our learning algorithm in the variational autoencoding (VAE) framework, where we aim to learn a neurosymbolic encoder in conjunction with a standard decoder.
-Our algorithm integrates standard VAE-style training with modern program synthesis techniques.
+We present a framework for the unsupervised learning of neurosymbolic encoders, which are encoders obtained by composing neural networks with symbolic programs from a domain-specific language.
+Our framework naturally incorporates symbolic expert knowledge into the learning process, which leads to more interpretable and factorized latent representations compared to fully neural encoders.
+We integrate modern program synthesis techniques with the variational autoencoding (VAE) framework, in order to learn a neurosymbolic encoder in conjunction with a standard decoder.
+The programmatic descriptions from our encoders can benefit many analysis workflows, such as in behavior modeling where interpreting agent actions and movements is important.
 We evaluate our method on learning latent representations for real-world trajectory data from animal biology and sports analytics.
-We show that our approach offers significantly better separation than standard VAEs and leads to practical gains on downstream tasks.
+We show that our approach offers significantly better separation of meaningful categories than standard VAEs and leads to practical gains on downstream analysis tasks, such as for behavior classification.
+Code can be found at \url{https://github.com/ezhan94/neurosymbolic-encoders}.